ShramanPramanick/VoLTA/README.md

 ```

 ## ✉️ Contact
-This repository is created and maintained by [Shraman](https://shramanpramanick.github.io/) and [Sayan](https://sayannag.github.io/).
+This repository is created and maintained by [Shraman](https://shramanpramanick.github.io/).
 Questions and discussions are welcome via spraman3@jhu.edu.

 ## 🙏 Acknowledgements